 Hook under the center column

-- Special features – Finally we have a few more specialised features which might be important to some and a nice bonus for others:
+- Special features – Finally we have a few more specialized features which might be important to some and a nice bonus for others:

 Using an external horizontal column (Photek Trix-2500) for food photography